reimagined/hacker-news-resolve/README.md

 }
 ```

-We can use the existing story aggregate without creation a particular aggregate for a comment, as it is depends on a story.
+We can use the existing story aggregate without creating a particular aggregate for a comment, as it depends on a story.
 You should validate all input fields and check whether an aggregate exists.

 ```js